fredgibbs/fredgibbs.github.io/courses/nature-landscape-identity/schedule.md

 - Anne Whiston Spirn, "Constructing Nature: The Legacy of Frederick Law Olmstead", 91--113.

-- Audrey J Horning, "Of Saints and Sinners: Mythic Landscapes of the Old and New South",  21--39. (from _Myth, Memory, and the Making of the American Landscape_)
+- Audrey J Horning, "Of Saints and Sinners: Mythic Landscapes of the Old and New South" (from _Myth, Memory, and the Making of the American Landscape_), 21--39.

 - Paul Claval, "Changing Conceptions of Heritage and Landscape" (from _Heritage, Memory and the Politics of Identity_), 85--92.

 ## 7:
 ### May 2

+- Lynn White, Jr., "The Historical Roots of Our Ecological Crisis" (1967): 173--181.

+- Carolyn Merchant, _The Death of Nature_ (Ch.
+1: Nature as Female), 1--41.

+- Bill McKibben, _The End of Nature_, (Ch.
+2: The End of Nature), 40--78

 ### May 4